Chapter: Configuring a production server

 If your server is behind a reverse proxy ¶

 In some networks, the web server that run Jelix is behind a reverse-proxy (a load balancer, HaProxy or an other web server configured as a reverse-proxy like Nginx).
-So the web server is not configured as a frontal web server: it has not the domain name of the web site, it may not listen on standard port or the reverse proxy communicate HTTPS request as HTTP request to the web server, etc.
+So the web server is not configured as a frontal web server: it hasn't the domain name of the web site, it may not listen on standard port or the reverse proxy communicate HTTPS request as HTTP request to the web server, etc.

 forceHTTPPort = true forceHTTPSPort = true